TCGV/blog/_posts/2020-01-12-likelihood-of-mean-reversion-in-stock-returns.md

 Probability Value
 ============

-In statistical hypothesis testing, the probability value or [p-value](https://en.wikipedia.org/wiki/P-value) is the probability of obtaining test results at least as extreme as the results actually observed during the test, assuming, in our case, that the there is no autoregressive effect in place.
+In statistical hypothesis testing, the probability value or [p-value](https://en.wikipedia.org/wiki/P-value) is the probability of obtaining test results at least as extreme as the results actually observed during the test, assuming, in our case, that there is no autoregressive effect in place.
 If the p-value is low enough, we can determine, with resonable confidence, that the assumption of "no autoregressive effect" is false.

 In order to calculate the p-value initially we need to estimate the observed log-likelihood ratio probability distribution under the hypothesis that our process follows a non-autoregressive Gaussian model (control process).
 So let's replicate the analysis above under this assumption: